 We receive many requests each month to provide customers with the VOC content of our solvent-based products.
 Many callers are perplexed why this isn’t a simple number that is stated on product labels.
 Unfortunately, when talking about VOC, nothing is that simple.
 Two facts add to the complexity and confusion with providing product VOC:

-- There are five EPA approved ways to calculate VOC content and each method can yield different values for the same product.
-The choice of a particular calculation method can depend on the user’s location, the air quality regulations for his region of the country and locality, and the applicability of a NESHAP (National Emissions Standards For Hazardous Air Pollutants).
-Even then more than one method must be used for calculating VOC, depending on the different ways in which the same product can be used, in the same facility!
+- There are five EPA approved ways to calculate VOC content and each of them can yield different values for the same product.
+The choice of a particular calculation method can depend on the user’s location, the air quality regulations for his region, and the applicability of a NESHAP (National Emissions Standards For Hazardous Air Pollutants).
+Even then the same product may need to be subjected to more than one VOC calculation, depending on the different ways in which it could be used, even if in the same facility!

-In most cases air pollution or smog problems are local in nature, and the best treatment is a local solution.
-Therefore, some municipalities are promulgating their own VOC regulations, to solve their own specific smog problems.
+In most cases, air pollution or smog problems are local in nature and the best treatment is a local solution.
+Therefore, some municipalities are promulgating their own VOC regulations to solve their own specific smog problems.
 If the multiple federal regulations and their state’s own general or specific emissions requirements do not solve the city’s particular problems, then it is up to the municipality to develop and enforce its own laws to solve the problem.
 They may have to include certain chemicals in their “non-exempt” list, even if these same chemicals are considered exempt at the state or federal level.

-Specific industries (e.g. aviation MRO), regardless of where they operate, can fall under a federally mandated NESHAP regulation, which specifies the permitted level of emissions.
-If a particular company operates under a NESHAP, it must calculate VOC emissions in a totally different way, looking primarily at the volatility (vapor pressure) of the chemicals they are using, rather than their photochemical reactivity.
+Specific industries (e.g. aviation MRO), regardless of where they operate, can fall under a federally-mandated NESHAP regulation which specifies the permitted level of emissions.
+If a particular company operates under a NESHAP it must calculate VOC emissions in a totally different way, looking primarily at the volatility (vapor pressure) of the chemicals they are using, rather than their photochemical reactivity.
 For NESHAP, VOC is stated in grams per liter instead of a percentage.

 Because of the complexity of these issues, Techspray offers products that meet as broad array of standards as possible.
 If you are looking for products to meet very stringent requirements, please reach out to an application specialist at email@example.com or 800-858-4043.